chaithra312000/quiz/README.md

 # quiz
-this is the quiz file
+#this is the quiz file
+print("what should i do now")